MiguelNinja19/MC-Optimization-Guide-fork/modpack-specific/packs-1.12.2.md

 This is a client-side optimization guide.
 For server-side setups, it is advised to use the default provided files without changes for the best compatibility.
 If there is an issue, please report it to the issues tab.

-Before doing anything, you need Cleanroom Loader installed in order to use the setups below.
-If you need to know how to download Cleanroom Loader, click on “Cleanroom Loader” or scroll down.
+Before doing anything, you need ***Cleanroom Loader*** installed in order to use the setups below.
+If you need to know how to download Cleanroom Loader,please scroll down.

 This guide provides 2 configurations; pick the one that suits your needs.